kitesi/scoped-sort/cli/README.md

 This cli tool is a part of a bigger project called [scopedsort](https://scopedsort.netlify.app/).
 [Documentation](https://scopedsort.netlify.app/docs) and
-[examples](https://scopedsort.netlify.app/examples) are mainly held there.
+[examples](https://scopedsort.netlify.app/examples) are mainly held on the website.

 ## Usage